Isfahan Mosques You Should Visit

 2. Sheikh Lotfollah Mosque

 One of the oldest and most well-known mosques in Isfahan, Sheikh Lotfollah Mosque (1602–1619 AD), is part of the Safavid-era historical Naqsh Jahan Square complex.
 Mohammad Reza Esfahani, one of the most renowned architects of the time, constructed this mosque, which is a masterpiece of Hijri architecture and tiling from the 11th century.
 Shah Abbas, I ordered the construction of Sheikh Lotfollah Mosque, which is situated next to Shah Mosque and on the eastern side of Naqsh Jahan Square in front of the Ali Qapo Mansion.
 This temple, constructed as a tribute to Sheikh Lotfollah Misi, draws many visitors each year.

-The interior tiles and paintings were designed by renowned Iranian artist Reza Abbasi, and their calibrecalibre and beauty are are far beyond anything before being designed in Iran.
-The mosque's walls, dome, and doors are embellished with so-called seven-colourseven-colour tiles, calligraphy, verses from the Quran, Imams' names, and poetry.
+The interior tiles and paintings were designed by renowned Iranian artist Reza Abbasi, and their caliber and beauty are far beyond anything before being designed in Iran.
+The mosque's walls, dome, and doors are embellished with so-called seven-color tiles, calligraphy, verses from the Quran, Imams' names, and poetry.